 In mathematics, a spanning tree is a subgraph of an undirected graph that includes all of the undirected graph's vertices.
 It is a fundamental tool used to solve difficult problems in mathematics such as the four-color map problem and the travelling salesman problem.
 Usually, a spanning tree formed by branching out from one of the inner points, which is why it is described as a tree.

 To visualize a spanning tree, first picture an undirected graph: for instance, a random collection of points connected by lines.
 The connections must be undirected; meaning that you can travel in either direction on the lines to get from one point to another.
-Every point must be connected to the rest somehow, and each point may have multiple connections.
+Every point must connect to the rest somehow, and each point may have multiple connections.